-Any member of staff wishing to obtain a waiver from the Financial Regulations must complete the Single Tender Action Justification Form and forward to the Director of Procurement in the first instance.
+Any member of staff wishing to obtain a waiver from the Financial Regulations must complete the Single Tender Action Justification Form and forward to the Deputy Director (Procurement & Payments) in the first instance.

 The University trades with its suppliers using the University’s Purchasing Terms and Conditions to obtain goods and services.
 Commercial transactions with suppliers must always refer to these Terms which set out the default conditions on which the university purchases goods and services.
 In due course the Terms will appear on the university’s order forms.
 In the meantime, dealings with suppliers should refer to this document

 The University’s Procurement Team promotes professionalism to support University staff in engaging with suppliers and ensuring that the procurement processes and procedures are appropriate and effective in order to encourage innovation, promote sustainability and ultimately deliver value for money.
 This Stakeholder Engagement and Communications Strategy ensures that all identified key stakeholders are aware of the role that Procurement can provide and how this key information will be distributed.